Graduate Student Association

 GSA Conference and Research grants can be applied to conference and research-related travel expenses only, which include airfare, transportation, and lodging (Airbnbs are ineligble for reimbursement, per university policy).
 Food-related expenses are ineligible and will not be reimbursed.
 Grants cannot be used as part of remuneration.

-If expenses incurred are less than the grant awarded, then the balance of funds will be returned to the GSA.
-(For example, if you are awarded $125, but only spend $100, then the $25 balance is returned to the GSA.)
+If expenses incurred are less than the grant awarded, you will be reimbursed up to the amount of expenses incurred, pending appropriate documentation.
+(For example, if you are awarded $125, but only spend $100, you will be reimbursed $100, These policies are subject to change.

 Being a treasurer for a graduate student organization can be a lot of work—specifically, paperwork!
 To ask any questions that aren't addressed below, or to schedule an appointment, contact GSA Director of Finance, at firstname.lastname@example.org.

-All treasurers must undergo treasurer training with the Director of Finance at the Murray House before receiving a p-card.
+All treasurers must undergo treasurer training with the Student Affairs Business Service Center before receiving a p-card.

 You need to reconcile your p-card every month for which there is a transaction.
 Failure to do so will result in a freezing of your account.